-If there was one thing that you could point to for all of your accomplishments, what would it be?
+If there was one thing that you could point to for all of your success and accomplishments, what would it be?
 Likewise, where would you point the finger for all of your mistakes and failures?
 Right now there should be two fingers pointing at you.
 Why?
 Because who you are and what you become is completely up to you.

 The turning of a new year is as good of a time as any to be thankful, to kick up and dig in your heels, to celebrate freedom, to remember the ongoing struggle, to laugh and dance and get high in whatever way feels right and joyful to you and to love, love, love.